• Home

 • Demonstration of historical elements in the 20th century found in 100 years of postcards

-• Visual examples of linguistics, evolving photography and images, and a brief history of postcards
+• Visual examples of linguistics, Artificial Intelligence applied, and a brief history of postcards

 Presenters: